 The IPA believes that the standard wholesale energy product contract forms used in its procurements have now become largely standardized and should remain acceptable to future potential bidders.
-As was the case with the procurement events held from 2014 through 2022, the process to receive comments from potential bidders can be restricted to changes to the forms, thus reducing Procurement Administrator time and billable hours, while shortening the critical path time needed to conduct a procurement event.
+As was the case with the procurement events held from 2014 through 2022, the process to receive comments from potential bidders can be restricted to substantial changes to the forms (including contract forms, credit terms and instruments, and RFP documents), thus reducing Procurement Administrator time and billable hours, while shortening the critical path time needed to conduct a procurement event.
 This is because, prior to the 2014 procurement events, the forms, terms and instruments had become relatively stable, with fewer comments being received from potential bidders requesting revision or optional terms for each succeeding procurement event.
 Any procurement event to be conducted under the auspices of the 2023 Procurement Plan would be the seventeenth iteration of IPA-run procurement events, when including the Spring and Fall 2022 procurement events for the procurement of capacity for Ameren Illinois and the procurement of standard energy products for Ameren, ComEd and MidAmerican.
 In each iteration prior to 2014, potential bidders had an opportunity to comment on documents and those comments have been, where appropriate, incorporated into the documents or provided as acceptable alternative language.
 For the procurement events held from 2014 through 2022, potential bidders submitted only limited comments on the proposed changes to the forms.

 An amendment to the Ameren Capacity Agreement was included for the Spring 2021 capacity procurement and remained in the agreement for the 2022 capacity procurements to accommodate the possibility that proposed changes to the MISO resource adequacy construct would result in changes to the MISO capacity products to be procured for Ameren's eligible customers.
-The IPA anticipates that this amendment will remain in place for the 2023 Plan capacity procurements pending FERC approval of MISO's Seasonal Capacity and Accreditation Requirements filling which would require an update to the current Ameren Capacity Agreement.
+As a result of FERC approval of MISO's Seasonal Capacity and Accreditation Requirements filling, an update to the current Ameren Capacity Agreement will be necessary prior to the Early 2023 Capacity Procurement event as discussed in Chapter 7.